jenkinsci/xltestview-plugin/src/main/markdown/jenkinsPluginManual.markdown

 ### Plugin configuration ###

-At *Manage Jenkins* -> *Configure System* you can specify XL Release server URL and one or more sets of credentials.
+At *Manage Jenkins* -> *Configure System* you can specify the XL Test server URL and one or more sets of credentials.
 Different sets can be used for different jobs.

 ### Job configuration ###

-In the Job Configuration page, choose *Post-build Actions* -> *Add post-build action* -> *Release with XL Release*.
-Now you can configure which actions to perform and other settings.
-To get an explanation of each setting, click on the question mark sign located right next to each setting.
+In the Job Configuration page, choose *Post-build Actions* -> *Add post-build action* -> *Send test results to XL Test*.
+Specify the tool used to perform the testing and a file pattern -- this will save bandwidth as the results files are sent to XL Test for analysis.

-##How do I ...?##

-**Generate version of my application automatically?**

-If you practice continuous delivery, it may be useful to increase the version automatically after each build.
-For this you can use one of Jenkins environment variables in the Version field.
-For example ${BUILD_NUMBER}.
-To see the complete list of available variables you can go to http://\<jenkins-host\>:\<jenkins-port\>/env-vars.html

 ## Release notes ##